| | |

 Handling

-I didn’t even notice if the Joolz Aer had issues handling any sidewalks or bumps in the pavement, which means there was nothing to notice, and therefore that’s a great thing.
+I didn’t even notice if the Joolz Aer2 had issues handling any sidewalks or bumps in the pavement, which means there was nothing to notice, and therefore that’s a great thing.
 For such a lightweight stroller, the four wheel suspension and the ease with which the stroller moves made it easy to push around.
 It was really an afterthought while simultaneously pushing our heavy bags through the airport.
 The fact that it made things so easy is a pretty big plus!

 I also didn’t see my son pulling up and forward as much in this stroller as he does with the other travel strollers we have, meaning it’s a more upright seat.
 This is a plus for him.